alex-lt-kong/the-nitty-gritty/c/15_vectorization/07_breaking-vectorization_non-contiguous-memory-accesses/README.md

 ## Disassembly analysis

-* `objdump --disassembler-options "intel" --disassemble="main" -S <executable>` is used to generate disassembly code.
+* `objdump --disassembler-options "intel" --disassemble="main" -S <executable>` is used to generate assembly code.

 * It is interesting that `gcc` and `icc` handle the 2nd loop (stride == 4 one) differently.